top of page

 Donating to causes you care about has always been a meaningful way to make a difference.
 Now, a recent change in IRS law makes it easier for more people to benefit from their generosity.
-If you have not itemized your taxes in the past this update allows you to claim tax deductions for charitable donations to Sojourn Shelter & Services.
+If you have not itemized your taxes in the past, this update allows you to claim tax deductions for charitable donations to Sojourn Shelter & Services.
 This change opens new doors for supporters who want to help but were previously unsure about the tax benefits.

 This post explains how the new IRS rule works, why it matters for donors and Sojourn, and how you can take advantage of this opportunity to support people experiencing domestic violence in your community.